Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for week 4.md

 - We have decided which data sets to plot and will confer again at the end of the week to regroup.
 - We need to decide next couple of plots and have decided to aim to plot by next week
 - We have decided to proofread the existing code ASAP to make sure that we are flush out any errors that are existing.
+- we decided to plot age and metallicity

 # XingKun Feng: